AndarManik/ternary-magma/README.md

 - A NeuroStructure N Converges on a Magma a, is notated N(m) = T;
 - A NeuroStructure N does not Converge on a Magma m, is notated N(m) = F;

-NeuroMorphism of Magmas;
+# NeuroMorphism of Magmas
 Magmas a, b are NeuroMorphic if for all NeuroStructures N, N(a) = N(b)

-NeuroMorphism of NeuroStructures;
+# NeuroMorphism of NeuroStructures
 NeuroStructures N, M are NeuroMorphic if for all Magmas a of set I, N(a) =  M(a)

-Hierarchy of Magmas;
+# Hierarchy of Magmas
 Magma a, b are a > b if there exists a NeuroStructure N such that, N(a) = F and N(b) = T

-Hierarchy of NeuroStructures;
+# Hierarchy of NeuroStructures;
 - NeuroStructures N, M ard N > M if there exists a Magma a such that,
 - N(a) = T and M(a) = F